-On this first Sunday of Advent, I’d like to speak about a great sea adventure, the dangers, a mutiny and our personal redemption… “a people perplexed by the roaring of the sea and the waves.”
+On this first Sunday of Advent, I’d like to speak about a high sea adventure, the dangers, a mutiny, and our personal redemption… “a people perplexed by the roaring of the sea and the waves.”

-In April of 1789, Lieutenant William Bligh, the commander of HMS Bounty was awakened by his men, and with eight others were set adrift on the Pacific.
-This was an act of mutiny on the high seas, perhaps most amazingly Bligh and his companions in their small vessel navigated some 3,000 miles to the Dutch West Indies.
-Later Bligh returned to England a hero, he won much notoriety as the Royal Navy attempted to locate the Bounty and its crew.
+In April of 1789, Lieutenant William Bligh, the commander of HMS Bounty, was awakened by his men, and eight others were set adrift on the Pacific.
+This was an act of mutiny on the high seas.
+Perhaps most amazingly, Bligh and his companions in their small vessel navigated some 3,000 miles to the Dutch West Indies.
+Later Bligh returned England a hero; he won much notoriety as the Royal Navy attempted to locate the Bounty and its crew.

-Of course, this dramatic story found its way into history, legend and five movies, the most famous, 1935 version “Mutiny on the Bounty,” featured Charles Laughton, playing a sadistic William Bligh, and actor Clark Gable as Fletcher Christian, a very attractive leader of the mutiny.
+Of course, this dramatic story found its way into history, legend, and five movies.
+The most famous, 1935 version “Mutiny on the Bounty,” featured Charles Laughton, playing a sadistic William Bligh, and actor Clark Gable as Fletcher Christian, a handsome leader of the mutiny.

 But what of the Bounty and its crew?
 What happened to this band of sailors?
 Christian feared that he and his crew would be discovered.
-So for a time they remained in Tahiti, where some of the crew stayed; however Christian set sail again with seven mutineers, twelve Polynesian women, and six Polynesian men who were essentially slaves to the English crewmen.
+So for a time, they remained in Tahiti, where some of the crew stayed; however, Christian set sail again with seven mutineers, twelve Polynesian women, and six Polynesian men who were mainly slaves to the English crewmen.